starknet-edu/starknet-accounts/README.md

 - contract deployment functions
 - [validator](./contracts/validator) interactions

 Deploying contracts can take some time, so we've implemented a cache of your deployed addresses at `contracts/account.json`.
-If you've made a change to your contract and wish to deploy fresh simply delete the line from `account.json` or set the `ACCOUNT_CACHE` environment variable to false.
+If you've made a change to your contract and wish to deploy fresh simply delete the line from `account.json` or set `export ACCOUNT_CACHE=false`.

 The contract stubs and helper scripts will be mising crucial information for you to figure out and the excercises will get increasingly difficult.

-If you hit a roadblock the first place to look is the deployed validator contract and what it is checking for.
+If you hit a roadblock the first place to look is the deployed [validator contract](https://goerli.voyager.online/contract/0x0088d8d53d6f74d8e4b8e6eaca0e05276d64368bada0dfcdd4389f51abd632de) and what it is checking for.

 ***!!!DON'T CHEAT!!!***